Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Explicit Construction of Mesh for -NN Embeddings

 Importantly, $ I(N)$ (defined in Section \ref{sec:grid_embedding}) can be thought of as a quantization in the domain $\mathcal{X}$; see \cite{alamgir2014density} for more general aspects of quantizations under Assumptions \ref{as1}--\ref{as3}.
 For our purposes, it will be crucial to understand the behavior of $\{x_i\}_{i=1}^n$ and their relationship to $I(N)$.
 This is because we will use a grid embedding in order to analyze the behavior of the $K$-NN-FL estimator $\hat{\theta}$.
 With that goal in mind, we define a collection of cells, $\{ C(x)\}_{x \in I(N)}$, in $\mathcal{X}$ as

 Recall that the goal in this paper is to estimate $\theta^* \in \,\mathbb{R}^n$.
 However, the mesh construction $I(N)$ has $N^d$ elements, which we denote by $u_1,\ldots,u_{N^d}$.
-Hence, it is not immediate how to evaluate the total variation of $\theta^*$ along the graph corresponding to the mesh.
-To achieve this, we consider a quantization of vectors in $\mathbb{R}^n$ to vectors in $\mathbb{R}^{N^d}$ obtained using the mesh $I(N)$.
+Hence, it is not immediately clear how to evaluate the total variation of $\theta^*$ along the graph corresponding to the mesh.